-studies, as well as our experience, have shown that when women are
+studies, as well as our experience, have shown that when we help

-supported and empowered, the whole society benefits.
+women and empower them, the whole society benefits.
 Their families

 are healthier, children go to school, income levels improve and

 communities become more prosperous.
 But unfortunately in India,

 far from being empowered, most women are denied even their basic

 rights like health, education, employment and a respectable status

 Report (2009), 88% of pregnant women (age 15-49) were found to be

 suffering from anaemia.
 India has a dangerously imbalanced sex ratio,